roduit/CS-423-DIS-Project1/README.md

     ├── scores.py
     └── utils.py
 ```
 The notebook *main.ipynb* summarizes the different results obtained.
-The notebook *kaggle_notebook.ipynb* is a copy of the notebook provided in Kaggle.
+The notebook *kaggle_notebook.ipynb* is a copy of the notebook provided on Kaggle.
 The only purpose of this notebook is to produce the best prediction.
-Note that the path of some constants has been changed in order to match the disired paths on Kaggle.
+Note that the path of some constants has been changed in order to match the desired paths on Kaggle.
 The rest of the code is identical to the dedicated files.

+- *corpus_word2vec.py* and *corpus_bm25.py* are two classes that computes the prediction using either word2vec or bm25.

 ## Data Wrangling
-There are different data available:
+There are different data available:\
 • corpus.json: This file contains a list of documents, that consti-
-tute the database for the retrieval system.
+tute the database for the retrieval system.\
 • *dev.csv*: This File contains a set of queries.
 The corresponding
 positive document and ten negative documents are attached to
 these queries.
-The language of the query is also available.
+The language of the query is also available.\
-• *train.csv*: This file is similar to dev.csv.
+• *train.csv*: This file is similar to dev.csv.\
 • *test.csv*: This file is the one that should be used for testing the
 retrieval system.
 Only the query, as well as the language is
 available in this document.